logzio/documentation/docs/shipping/Code/node-js.md

 **Before you begin, you'll need**:

-Node 8 or higher
+Node 8 or higher.

 :::note
-We advise to use this integration with [the Logz.io Metrics backend](https://app.logz.io/#/dashboard/metrics/).
-However, the integration is compatible with all backends that support metrics in `prometheuesrmotewrite` format.
+We recommend using this integration with [the Logz.io Metrics backend](https://app.logz.io/#/dashboard/metrics/), though it is compatible with any backend that supports the `prometheusremotewrite` format.
 :::

-### Configuring your Node.js application to send custom metrics to Logz.io

-#### Install the SDK package
+### Install the SDK package

 ```shell
 npm install logzio-nodejs-metrics-sdk@0.4.0
 ```

-#### Initialize the exporter and meter provider
+### Initialize the exporter and meter provider

-Add the following code to your application:

 ```javascript
 const MeterProvider = require('@opentelemetry/sdk-metrics-base');